henriqueffc/archpost-installation/config-finais.md

 **Início no startup**

 Habilite a inicialização do Dropbox junto com o sistema.
-Use o app Ajustes e faça a configuração em Aplicativos de inicialização.
+Habilite no aplicativo do Dropbox ou use o app Ajustes e faça a configuração em Aplicativos de inicialização.

 **Segundo plano**